Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You can apply for the Gold Delta SkyMiles Business Credit Card from American Express here.
 Here’s our Gold Delta SkyMiles Business Credit Card review.

-Gold Delta SkyMiles Business Credit Card Review: Earn 70,000 Valuable Delta Miles
+Gold Delta SkyMiles Business Credit Card Review: 30,000 Valuable Delta Miles

-With the Gold Delta SkyMiles® Business Credit Card from American Express, you’ll earn 70,000 Delta SkyMiles after spending $4,000 on purchases in the first three months of account opening.
-You’ll also earn a $50 statement credit when you make a Delta purchase with your card in the same time frame.
+With the Gold Delta SkyMiles® Business Credit Card from American Express, you’ll earn 30,000 Delta SkyMiles after spending $1,000 on purchases in the first three months of account opening.
+You’ll also earn a $50 statement credit after making a Delta purchase in the same time frame.

-That’s enough miles for a low-level round-trip economy flight to Europe or multiple trips around the US, but we’ve also seen Delta selling flights as far away as Australia for only 44,000 miles round-trip with its flash award sales.
+That’s enough miles for a one-way coach flight to Europe or multiple short hops around the US, but we’ve also seen Delta selling flights as far away as Australia for only 44,000 miles round-trip with its flash award sales.
 If you’re able to save your miles for one of these deals, you’ll end up with a much better value for your Delta miles.

-American Express only lets you earn the bonus on a card once in your lifetime, so you’ll want to make sure to apply when the bonus is at its highest.
-For Delta cards, that means right now.
+American Express only lets you earn the bonus on a card once in your lifetime, so you’ll want to make sure to apply when the bonus is higher than normal.
 The good news is that personal and business cards are considered separate products, so even if you’ve had the personal Gold Delta SkyMiles Credit Card in the past, you can still apply for the business version.

 How to Earn Miles With the Gold Delta SkyMiles Business Credit Card